Rossi-21/invoice_tracker/README.md

 ### **Usage**

-- Access the home page to filter and view invoices.
+- Use the Get Started dropdown to create Vendors and Departments
 - Create new invoices using the "+Invoice" link.
 - Invoices can be edited or deleted via the admin panel
 - Visualize total spend by vendor and department through the provided links.